Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Conclusions and future work

 \section{Conclusions and future work}

 In this paper, we analyzed the identifiability of a network with a non-additive nonlinear model that can be expressed as a node function in the case of full measurements.
 Unlike the additive model, we showed that the presence of a static component in the node functions does not affect the identifiability, allowing us to work with a more general class of functions.
-Then, we defined the path-independent delay case and we showed that identifiability conditions for this particular case are sufficient and necessary for identifiability in any configuration of delays of the functions.
-We introduced the notion of generic identifiability for nonlinear functions and characterized the set of measure zero associated with the generic notion as a subspace of finite dimension.
-For analytic functions in DAGs, we provided a sufficient condition in terms of vertex-disjoint paths that coincide with the identifiability conditions in the linear case.
-For the class of polynomial functions, we showed that the sufficient condition is also necessary, which is different from the additive nonlinear model.
-Finally, we formulated a conjecture about the necessity of the vertex-disjoint path condition for the identifiability of DAGs in the class of analytic functions.
+Then, we introduced the notion of generic identifiability for nonlinear functions and characterized the measure-zero set associated with the generic notion as a subspace of finite dimension.
+For analytic functions in DAGs, we provided a sufficient condition for identifiability in terms of vertex-disjoint paths that coincide with the identifiability conditions in the linear case.
+For the class of polynomial functions, we showed that if the vertex-disjoint path condition is not satisfied, then no DAG is identifiable.

-A natural continuation of this work is to derive a result similar to Lemma~\ref{lemma:algebraic_variety} for the case of analytic varieties that would allow us to prove the final conjecture of this paper.
-Also, it would be important to analyze identifiability conditions for more general DAGs where loops are present.
-In this case, the notion of an unfolded digraph associated with any network introduced in \cite{vizuete2024nonlinear} could be an important tool.